IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 `int znsq_update(znsq_connection_t con, const char *newbuf,const char *key, const char *key_value);`

 #### direct update documents
 Issues a direct update for a previously added document using the requested keyname and key_value, and providing the updated version of the document.
-The keyname must match the keyname on a previously issued znsq_create, znsq_create_index, or a generated "znsq_id" elememt.
+The keyname must match the keyname on a previously issued znsq_create, znsq_create_index, or a generated "znsq_id" element.
 The value must match a previously added value paired with the specified keyname, otherwise a document not found error is returned.

 An exclusive document level lock will be obtained for the update request.
 For non-recoverable databases, the lock will be released immediately following the request, and for recoverable databases, the lock will be released by a znsq_commit, znsq_abort, or when the task ends.